 “A surprising number of businesses don’t check this with their processor,” she says.
 “Having your exact website or store name appear on statements prevents most recall-related disputes.
 Plus, adding the phone number gives customers an easy way to inquire about the charge before initiating a dispute.”

-Adopt the right technology
+2. Adopt the right technology

 At a minimum, Cunningham recommends working with your processor to use the best compatible anti-fraud technology.
-“Some tools, like Verified by Visa and Mastercard SecureCode, reduce your liability in the case of chargebacks,” she says.
+“Some tools, like Visa Secure and Mastercard SecureCode, reduce your liability in the case of chargebacks,” she says.
 “If you implement those tools, it’s much less likely that you’ll even get a chargeback in the first place.”
 But remember that this also has the potential to work AGAINST you, making it difficult to successfully appeal a chargeback.

-Verify cardholder identity
+4. Verify cardholder identity

-Analyze your chargeback incidents
+5. Analyze your chargeback incidents